jaketae/jaketae.github.io/_posts/2020-07-02-gaussian-process.md

 K_{i, j} = \text{cov}(x_i, x_j) \tag{8}
 $$

 Roughly speaking, covariance tells us how correlated two entries of the random vector are.
 This is where I think GPs get really interesting: the key point of GP is to realize that we want to model some smooth function that best fits our data.
-What does this "smootheness" mean in terms of covariance?
+What does this "smoothness" mean in terms of covariance?
 The answer is that $x$ values that are close to each other must be highly correlated, whereas those that are far apart would have low covariance.
-In other words, knowing the value of $f(1)$ tells us a lot about the valule of $f(1.1)$, whereas it tells us very little about the valule of $f(10)$.
+In other words, knowing the value of $f(1)$ tells us a lot about the value of $f(1.1)$, whereas it tells us very little about the value of $f(10)$.
 In short, the closer the values, the higher the covariance.
-So at the end of the day, all there is to GP regression is to construct this covariance matrix using some distrance function.
+So at the end of the day, all there is to GP regression is to construct this covariance matrix using some distance function.

 In GPs, these covariance matrices are referred to as kernels.
 Kernels can be understood as some sort of prior that we impose upon the regression problem.
 The idea of smoothness noted earlier is one such example of a prior.
 But it is a general prior that makes a lot of sense, since we normally don't want stepwise or non-differential functions as the result of regression.
 But there are hundreds and thousands of kernels out there that each suit different purposes.
 For the sake of simplicity, however, we will only take a look at one such kernel that relates to smoothness: the squared exponential kernel, often referred to as the RBF kernel.